Ragged Clown

 Ho!
 Ho!
 Ho!

-In other words, you were able to receive the instructions from the written text, interpret the meaning and generate the output in the little voice in your head.
+You were able to read the written instructions, interpret the meaning and generate the output in the little voice in your head.
 A computer would do the same.
 In fact, the software that executes Ruby programs is called an interpreter.
 A Ruby interpreter will, exactly as you did, receive the instructions, interpret the meaning and generate the output.
-Also, as with Byron’s poem, a Ruby program seems to exist independently of any medium.
+Also, like Byron’s poem, a Ruby program seems to exist independently of any particular medium.
 It can be written on a piece of paper, stored on a CD Rom or downloaded from the Internet.
-It can be executed by a variety of hardware devices: it will run on your computer, on your phone, in your head or even in your doorbell if you have one of those fancy ‘smart doorbells’.
-One could argue that the program depends on its physical substrate—the computer that it runs on—just as the poem does and, in principle, you could trace the execution of the program down to the central processing unit (CPU) of the host computer, through the silicon in the CPU’s transistors and down to the electrons crossing junctions inside the transistors but, in practice, that would be almost impossible to do.
-Besides, you don’t need to do that.
-You can give a complete description of what the program will do from the set of instructions and an understanding of the rules of the interpreter.
-As with the poem, the program seems to have an existence that is independent of the medium it is stored on and, as with the poem, we can understand the program as information: it is a collection of data points that convey meaning.
+One could argue that the program depends on a physical computer just as the poem depends on a piece of paper — but it can be executed by a variety of hardware devices.
+It can run on your computer, on your phone, or even in your head.
+As with the poem, the program seems to have an existence independent of the medium it is stored on and, as with the poem, we can understand the program as information: it is a collection of data points that convey meaning.

 We now have two examples that demonstrate the relationship between information and the physical objects that contain it.
 I will now consider a third: the brain also stores information (as with the poem) and interprets and executes instructions (as with the computer program).
-Note that I am not claiming the brain is a computer (that claim comes with too much baggage and is a distraction from my thesis).
-Rather, I am claiming that the analogy between the software and the hardware that it runs on is useful in understanding what the brain does and, in the next section, I will explore this analogy further.
+I am not claiming that the brain is a computer (not yet).
+Rather, I am claiming that an analogy with software and hardware helps us to understand the relationship between information and the brain.
+I will explore this analogy further in the next section.

-Compared to the brain, a computer is quite simple: information is fed into a CPU which interprets the information and produces output and the information may be stored in memory for later use.
-Computer hardware is typically not altered by the software that it executes or the information that it stores.
-In a similar way, the information in the brain is stored in billions of neurons.
-A neuron is a type of cell that interacts with its neighbours via electrochemical messages.
-Each neuron is connected to thousands of its neighbours and each connection is called a synapse.
-The brain contains trillions of synapses and, while the exact mechanism is not yet entirely understood, information is stored in those synapses (Ramón y Cajal, 1894).
-However, unlike a computer, when the brain receives information, the brain itself is altered as new synapses form.
+Compared to the brain, a computer is quite simple: information is fed into the computer which interprets the information and produces output.
+The information may be stored in memory for later use.
+Computer hardware is usually not altered by the software it executes or by the information it stores.
+In a similar way, the information in the brain is stored in networks of neurons that interact with its neighbouring neutrons via electrochemical messages.
+Each neuron is connected to its neighbours and each connection is called a synapse.
+The brain contains trillions of synapses which store information (Ramón y Cajal, 1894).
+However, unlike a computer, when the brain receives information, the brain itself is altered when new synapses form.
 There is not quite the strong distinction that exists between computer hardware and software but, nevertheless, the hardware of the brain stores information just as a computer does.
 Somewhere in those trillions of synapses are the words from Byron’s poem.

 In summary, as with Byron’s poem and the computer program, the information and the instructions for processing it seem to have an existence that is separate from the neurons and synapses that do the storing and processing.
 It’s not too fanciful to imagine that we could find another substrate (silicon, perhaps?) that could perform the same task and I will explore this idea in a separate essay.